zhihengc5/csa.mp3/FRQ-Soultions/Q1/README.md

 #2024 Q1

 ## This question is about...
--the amount of food eaten or left for one day or many days -There is a 5% chance the food is all eaten by a bear and 95% by birds -there is a test for one day and many days
+- the amount of food eaten or left for one day or many days
+- There is a 5% chance the food is all eaten by a bear and 95% by birds
+- there is a test for one day and many days
--they both return the amount of food left after the simulation
+- they both return the amount of food left after the simulation

 ## Struuggles with this question...
 - was with the start code for the loop of the many day simulation